shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 ### asterisk-chan-dongle

 Now comes the tough part of getting and setting up a USB dongle.
-We're are using [wdoekes/asterisk-chan-dongle][4] a asterisk channel driver for interfacing with the USB dongle from an asterisk server.
+We're using [wdoekes/asterisk-chan-dongle][4] an asterisk channel driver for interfacing with the USB dongle from an asterisk server.

 The tricking part here is that the channel driver doesn't work with every 3G/4G USB